 Vietnam has health screening arrangements in place for all inbound travellers.
-Particular attention is paid to those arriving from countries affected by Ebola and Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
-If you display symptoms of MERS-COV, Zika virus or Ebola virus on arrival, you may be quarantined by local health authorities.
+Particular attention is paid to those arriving from countries affected Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
+If you display symptoms of MERS-COV or Zika virus on arrival, you may be quarantined by local health authorities.

 - If you stay at a hotel, confirm with hotel management that they'll register you as part of the normal check-in process.
 They'll need your passport details.